User registration

 });

-Once a user decides on a PIN, the PIN will then need to be communicated back to the Flutter SDK.
+After a user chooses a PIN, the PIN needs to be communicated back to the Flutter SDK.
 This can be done through the following method:

 // Check if the pin is valid